 The Master of Science in Systems Engineering (MSSE) is a research-oriented degree offered through ISR that requires completion of 30 credits (usually 10 courses).
-The curriculum consists of six core courses that focus on systems engineering processes and methods.
-Students also select specialty engineering areas and take four elective courses.
+The curriculum consists of five core courses that focus on systems engineering processes and methods.
+Students also select specialty engineering areas and take at least three elective courses.

-In addition, the student completes either a master’s thesis or a scholarly paper that reflects their systems engineering-related research.
+In addition, the student completes a master’s thesis that reflects their systems engineering-related research.
 The student works under the guidance of a faculty advisor on a topic of mutual interest.

 Full-time students enrolled in this program are eligible for Graduate Research Assistantships (GRAs), MSSE-specific internships, and possibly Teaching Assistantships (TA).
 This degree program is particularly well-suited to students who are interested in research and who may be considering the possibility of pursuing a Ph.D. in an engineering-related field.
 In-state tuition rates for the MSSE program are lower than those for the MEngSE program, which is attractive for Maryland residents.